top of page

 The sources

 Shakespeare's sources were the lost 1580s play known as the "Ur-Hamlet", possibly by Thomas Kyd, and a story from Francois de Belleforest's Tragic Histories, from which the Ur-Hamlet itself was derived.
-He was probably not aware of any earlier version (except perhaps Havelok the Dane, which will be discussed below, but which he might not have recognised as the same story even if he did know it).
+He was probably not aware of any earlier version - except perhaps Havelok the Dane, which will be discussed below, but which he might not have recognised as the same story even if he did know it.
+(He did know Bevis of Hampton, which is another variant of the same story, but far less recognisably so than even Havelok: nearly all the names and locations are entirely different, the "English" episode taking place in the Middle East.)
 However, the legend has a long history in Scandinavia, most notably in Belleforest's source, Saxo Grammaticus' History of the Danes.

 In Belleforest's version, the unnamed King of England (whose daughter Belleforest's Hamblet marries thanks to the revised letter) is not a Danish vassal, but a friend and ally on apparently equal terms.
 Shakespeare - or perhaps Kyd? - has deliberately altered this, harking back to when England was part of the Danish empire in 1016-42, and the earlier imposition of Danegeld (essentially protection money to buy a pause in viking raids) in the tenth century.
 This evocation of the distant past contributes to the play's sense of temporal confusion: it seems to take place simultaneously in 1600 and in the Viking Age.
 (It certainly takes place in a Christian Denmark, but the kingdom had converted under King Harald Bluetooth around the early 960s, several decades before the rest of Scandinavia.)
 But Saxo sets the story far earlier still, before there was an England.

 In Saxo, the Hamlet figure Amleth is the son of Horwendil, governor of Jutland.
+(The one possible nod to the Scandinavian source material in Bevis is the name Arondel... given to the hero's horse!)
 It is his maternal grandfather, Rørik the Ring-slinger, who is the King of the Danes.
 Rørik belongs to the amorphous Heroic Age, whose verifiable historical figures range from the fourth to seventh centuries: but by most reckonings he belongs in the sixth.
 He is apparently the Hreðric of Beowulf, though his fate is very different: and here we may turn to Friedrich Klaeber's elaborate chronology of the poem's action.
 Based on the one apparently solid historical event in the poem - the death of the Geatish King Hygelac in a raid on the Frisian coast, which happened between 516 and 522 - Klaeber worked out rough life and regnal dates for the major characters, notably dating the reign of Hroðgar's nephew and successor Hroðwulf to 525-45: this is the Hrólf Kraki of the Norse sagas, called Rolvo in Saxo.
 In Beowulf, Hreðric is killed when his cousin accedes to the throne: but Scandinavian sources unanimously agree that he lived to be a famous king himself after Hrólf.
 So if he succeeded Hrólf directly, Rørik begins his reign in 545, in vigorous early middle age, and rules for decades, setting the Hamlet story in the 560s or 570s.
 (Scandinavian accounts make Rørik either a half-brother of Hroðgar, or more commonly a son of the god Höðr, but unanimously agree that his reign came after Hrólf's.)

 Making sense of the timeline